FedCampus/FedCampus-FLplatform/fedml-platform/readme/android-platform/subwork_sichang.md

         - [Their runtimes](https://onnxruntime.ai)
         - [Deploying Scikit-Learn Models In Android Apps With ONNX](https://towardsdatascience.com/deploying-scikit-learn-models-in-android-apps-with-onnx-b3adabe16bab)

+            Walked through this one.
+            The resulting models are small, and the process easy.
+            But, the parameters are rather hidden inside the model.

 ## Up till 2023/03/12

 - Tried Retrofit and made blocking GET request not in strict mode.